Transfer Admission Information: Frequently Asked Questions

 Q: Can I transfer directly from a Florida private institution or an out-of-state college or University?

 A: Possibly.
-However, you must complete the three preprofessional courses through a Florida community college of Florida state college to qualify for admission.
+However, you must complete EDF1005 Introduction to the Teaching Profession through a Florida community college or Florida state college to qualify for admission.
 These may be available via distance education through www.flvc.org.
 You must also arrange to take the FTCE-General Knowledge Test.
 See www.fl.nesinc.com for a list of test sites in and out of Florida and to register for the exam.

 Q: I’m confused about when I have to take the Florida Teacher Certification Examination’s General Knowledge Test (FTCE-GK).
 Can you explain?

 A: You should plan to take all four sections of the FTCE-GK (math, reading, English skills, and essay) well before the transfer application deadline.
-Ideally, that would be December before the March 1st fall application deadline and July before the September 15th spring application deadline.
+Ideally, that would be December before applying for Fall admission, and July before before applying for Spring admission.
 Passing scores must be earned before your application will be considered by the faculty admissions committee.
 Register for the FTCE at www.fl.nesinc.com.

 Q: What are the College Distribution courses I must complete to be considered competitive for admission?